-The bushido kanji are BU, martial, SHU meaning person, and DO that stands for the Way.
-Master calligrapher Nadja Van Ghelue shows Japanese calligraphy of the bushido kanji in different styles and explains them.
+The Bushido kanji are BU, martial, SHI meaning person, and DO that stands for the Way.
+Master calligrapher Nadja Van Ghelue shows Japanese calligraphy of the Bushido kanji in different styles and explains them.

-The three kanji bushido unmistakenly represent the Way of the Warrior, the Way of the Samurai.
-If you have a close look at the bushido kanji you can see the following:
+The three kanji Bushido unmistakably represent the Way of the Warrior, the Way of the Samurai.
+If you have a close look at the Bushido kanji you can see the following:

 The kanji BU evokes a warrior with a long battle-axe moving forward.

 You can see two elements: the slanting stroke on the right represents a battle-axe and on the left side stands the image of a foot, which indicates movement.

 The original pictogram of SHI is probably the image of an old weapon or it could also represent a person who stands firmly on the ground with her/his feet spread apart.